 Acting on breaches

 We expect our suppliers and their employees or contractors to report actual or suspected breaches of our RSP.
 We will investigate any reported non-conformity reported in good faith and discuss findings with the supplier.
-If remediation is needed, we expect the supplier to inform us and to implement a time-bound corrective action plan to resolve the failure effectively and promptly.
+If remediation is needed, we will work with the supplier to identify the root causes of the issue and to develop a time-bound corrective action plan to resolve the failure effectively and promptly.